Psykotikism/Mutant_Tanks/README.md

 		// 1: ON
 		"Panic Claw-Rock"				"0"

+		// The amount of pimp slaps the Super Tank can give to survivors.
+		// Minimum: 1
+		// Maximum: 99999
+		"Pimp Amount"					"5"

+		// The Super Tank has 1 out of this many chances to pimp slap survivors.
+		// Minimum: 1
+		// Maximum: 99999
+		"Pimp Chance"					"4"

+		// The Super Tank's pimp slaps do this much damage.
+		// Minimum: 1
+		// Maximum: 99999
+		"Pimp Damage"					"1"

+		// The Super Tank can pimp slap survivors.
+		// 0: OFF
+		// 1: ON
+		"Pimp Claw-Rock"				"0"

 		// The Super Tank has 1 out of this many chances to puke on survivors.
 		// Minimum: 1
 		// Maximum: 99999